igeorge0902/Gateway/dalogin/README.md

 ```java
 RequestDispatcher rd = otherContext.getRequestDispatcher(webApiContextUrl + user.trim().toString()+"/"+token_.trim().toString());
 ```
-The context is what you set up in your web.xml, and the token parameter will be supplied by the client request, that the it has recieved upfront during the authentication.
+The context is what you set up in your web.xml, and the token parameter will be retrieved from the session.
+See between line 60 and 70 in AdminServlet.java.

 Important:
 ----